Please provide your zip code to see plans in your area.

 Original Medicare generally doesn’t cover treatment outside the United States and its territories (Guam, Puerto Rico, U.S. Virgin Islands, American Samoa, and Northern Mariana Islands), and Medicare prescription drug plans do not cover outpatient medications purchased outside the United States.

-In any case, Original Medicare coverage outside the United States and U.S. territories is limited to these circumstances:
+Original Medicare coverage outside the United States and U.S. territories is limited to these circumstances:

 Other than those situations, Medicare does not reimburse for care provided outside the United States.
 So if you’re approaching Medicare enrollment and you’ve got a bit of wanderlust, it’s imperative that you seek out supplemental coverage that will protect you in case of a medical emergency outside the United States.

-Medigap plans are only available with no medical underwriting during your initial enrollment period (and very limited special enrollment periods), so it’s wise to plan ahead and choose Medigap coverage with international emergency benefits if you think you might travel during retirement.
+In most states, Medigap plans are only available with no medical underwriting during your initial enrollment period (and very limited special enrollment periods), so it’s wise to plan ahead and choose Medigap coverage with international emergency benefits if you think you might travel during retirement.

 Some Medicare Advantage plans cover medical emergencies that arise during foreign travel.
 If you’re considering Medicare Advantage and are planning to travel outside the United States, check with the carrier to see if they cover emergency care outside the United States.
 Medigap plans cannot be used in conjunction with a Medicare Advantage plan.